Dubai aims to boost contribution of creative arts to GDP

-- Dubai, part of the Unites Arab Emirates, is a regional business and tourism hub.
-It has the hydrocarbon-rich region's most diversified economy and was one of the hardest hit by the coronavirus pandemic.

-- The plan includes changes to the legislative and investment environment and steps to attract innovators, investors and entrepreneurs.

-DUBAI: Dubai aims to increase the contribution of creative arts to the emirate's GDP to 5% from 2.6% within the next five years, Dubai's ruler said on Saturday.
+DUBAI: Dubai aims to increase the contribution of creative arts to the emirate's GDP to 5 percent from 2.6 percent within the next five years, Dubai's ruler said on Saturday.

 Dubai, part of the Unites Arab Emirates, is a regional business and tourism hub.
 It has the hydrocarbon-rich region's most diversified economy and was one of the hardest hit by the coronavirus pandemic.